retrixe/octyne/README.md

 ### Logging

+**Note: Fine-grained control over logging is an *experimental* feature.
+Hence, the names for actions may change in any version, not just major versions.
+However, we will generally try to avoid this.**

 By default, Octyne will log all actions performed by users.
-You can enable/disable logging for [specific actions](#actions) by setting the value of the action to `true` or `false` in the `logging.actions` object.
-For example, to disable logging for the `auth.login` and `auth.logout` actions:
+You can enable/disable logging for specific actions by setting the value of the action to `true`/`false` in the `logging.actions` object.
+For example, to disable logging for `auth.login` and `auth.logout`:

 ```json
 "actions": {